ros2/ros2_documentation/source/Tutorials/Cross-compilation.rst

             -DCMAKE_TOOLCHAIN_FILE="<path_to_toolchain/toolchainfile.cmake>"

 The ``toolchain-file`` provide to CMake the information of the ``cross-compiler`` and the ``target file-system``.
-``Colcon`` will call CMake with the given toolchain-file on every package of ROS2.
+``Colcon`` will call CMake with the given toolchain-file on every package of ROS 2.

 Cross-compiling examples for Arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After `downloading the ROS2 source code <../../Installation/Linux-Development-Setup>`__, you can add cross-compilation assets to the workspace via ``git clone https://github.com/ros-tooling/cross_compile.git -b 0.0.1 src/ros2/cross_compile``.
+After `downloading the ROS 2 source code <../../Installation/Linux-Development-Setup>`__, you can add cross-compilation assets to the workspace via ``git clone https://github.com/ros-tooling/cross_compile.git -b 0.0.1 src/ros2/cross_compile``.
 These are working examples on how to cross-compile for Arm cores.

 The following targets are supported:
  - Ubuntu-arm64: To be used with any ARMv8-A based system.